Delaware North Dog Day Care

 - Creating a well-rounded experience

 We know dogs.
-And we know that some dogs thrive in a more intimate play setting or need more rest time in between play.
-Our Small Group Day Care is perfect for those pups with a maximum of 8 dogs in a play group and plenty of time to rest and recharge between romp sessions.
-Space is limited in this program – book your pup’s spot in advance!
+And we know some dogs thrive in a more intimate play setting, with more personalized TLC and more rest time in between play.
+Our Playtime Plus day care is perfect for all pups, but especially pups who may need a little more.
+Your Camper will enjoy a day of day care with a maximum of 8 dogs in a play group, which means personalized focus from Camp Counselors and plenty of time to rest and recharge between play.
+Space is limited for this service – book your spot in advance and treat your pup to a day designed just for them.
+Learn more about how Playtime Plus compares to our All-Day Play day care!

 We Do Not Require Reservations For Day Care At This Time